JohanSmet/shader_sim/docs/usage.md

 ## Using the browser interface

-You can try the browser interface online [here](XXX).
+You can try the browser interface on line [here](https://johansmet.github.io/shader_sim/).
 Or you can run it locally by starting a web server in the `webui` directory of the project, e.g.:

 ```bash
 cd shader_sim/webui